 - 1. Produce technically sound utilitarian ceramic forms that are thrown and trimmed on the electric wheel. - 2.
 Utilize a range of equipment and machinery to mix clay bodies and glazes. - 3.
 Exhibit effective studio resource management and personal time management strategies. - 4.
-Modify clay vessels by expanding throwing skills to include altered, additive, and non-thrown elements. - 5.
-Actively engage in interactive group critiques analyzing their work and the work of others, in aesthetic, technical, and economic terms. - 6.
-Work in a collaborative team environment to fire and control gas kilns, using different approaches. - 7.
+Modify clay vessels by expanding throwing skills to include altered, additive and non-thrown elements. - 5.
+Actively engage in interactive group critiques analyzing their work and the work of others, in aesthetic, technical and economic terms. - 6.
 Competently and independently fire electric bisque and glaze kilns.